 - Pepper to taste

-Salt beef and add the beef chunks to the sofrito, browning meat on all sides.
+- Salt beef and add the beef chunks to the onion, garlic and pepper mixture (also known as a sofrito), browning meat on all sides.

 If not using a pressure cooker: Turn up heat and bring to a boil, then lower heat.
 Simmer loosely covered for 60-90 minutes.
 Add water as needed, stirring occasionally.